Unclothing Modesty - A World of Sexual Immorality

 "Then the LORD God called to Adam and said to him, "Where are you?"
 So he said, "I heard Your voice in the garden, and I was afraid because I was naked, and I hid myself."
 And He said, "Who told you that you were naked?
 Have you eaten from the tree of which I commanded you that you should not eat?""
 (Genesis 3:9-11)

-After they had sewed fig leaves to cover themselves, God was looking for them, but they hid because they felt like they were still naked, and they were ashamed.
+After they had sewed fig leaves to cover themselves, God was looking for them, but they hid because they felt like they were still naked and ashamed.
 According to God, the fig leaves were not enough to consider themselves clothed... at least not sufficiently, as evidenced by their shame.

 How did God respond?